The Latest Happenings in my World

 Still from the videoStill from the video

-In the driveway to the house, which Ian built while living in the island, are the three vehicles which star in the video projected onto the inside wall of the house.
+In the driveway to the house, which Ian built while living in the island, were the three vehicles which star in the video projected onto the inside wall of the house.
 With a deafening industrial soundtrack the piece was completely enthralling.
-The artist takes to the cars with a sledge hammer, jumping on them, pounding them with his feet, then begins overspraying them, with flames still leaping into the air and at one stage igniting the spray can: gripping stuff.
+The artist takes to the cars with a sledge hammer, jumping on them, pounding them with his feet... then begins overspraying them, with flames still leaping into the air and at one stage igniting the spray can: gripping stuff.

 Sign of the Times